 - A Fuze Voice/Calling license and/or a Fuze Collab license

-- The ability to add third-party applications (detailed below)
+- The ability to add third-party applications (See the Administration section below)

 If you are unsure if your Fuze licenses include either Fuze Voice or Meetings for this integration, please contact your Fuze representative.
 You can find additional information about Fuze service plans on our website.

 Adding the Fuze integration to your Teams user account is as simple as a few clicks.